pivotal/docs-tap/install-gitops/eso/hashicorp-vault.hbs.md

     Where:

-    - `MY-VAULT-ADDR` is the accessible URL of your vault instance (Vault must be reachable by the kubernetes cluster).
+    - `MY-VAULT-ADDR` is the accessible URL of your vault instance (Vault must be reachable by the Kubernetes cluster).
     - `CLUSTER-NAME` is the name of the target cluster.
     - `TAP-PACKAGE-OCI-REPOSITORY` is the fully-qualified path to the OCI repository hosting the Tanzu Application Platform images.
     If they are relocated to a different registry as described in [Relocate images to a registry](#relocate-images-to-a-registry),